ibm-cloud-docs/event-notifications/en-destination-sms.md

 SMS segments are character batches (of length 160 characters) of an SMS message, used by carriers to measure the size of the message.

-If a message contains less than 160 characters, then it is considered as one SMS segment.
-If a message contains over 160 characters, for example, of 200 characters, then it is considered as 2 segments, first segment has 160 character and the second segment has 40 characters.
+If a message contains fewer than 160 characters, it is considered one SMS segment.
+If a message contains more than 160 characters, for example 200 characters, it is considered 2 segments: the first segment has 160 characters and the second segment has 40 characters.

 ## SMS charges
 {: #en-destinations-sms-charge}